beardypig/streamlink-portable/README.md

 The portable zip files are build from the master branch of [streamlink/streamlink](https://github.com/streamlink/streamlink) and come bundled with Python 3.5.4.
 There is a 32 bit and a 64 bit version available for 32 bit Windows and 64 bit Windows (if in doubt use the 32 bit version).

-The portable zip of the most recent stable streamlink version can be found in the [releases](https://github.com/beardypig/streamlink-portable/releases/) section of this repo.
+The portable zip of the most recent stable streamlink version can be found in the [latest release](https://github.com/beardypig/streamlink-portable/releases/latest).

-The nightly builds are available the [latest pre-release](https://github.com/beardypig/streamlink-portable/releases/tag/latest).
+The latest [Nightly build](https://github.com/beardypig/streamlink-portable/releases/tag/latest) is available too.

 To install simply unzip the zip file.